Thanks to the National

 Beach Rd., is still only a thin dirt track.
 In fact, all of Albemarle

-St. was first paved at about the time of this photo.
+St., the main road in Colpoy's Bay, was first paved at about the time of this photo.

 Colpoy's Bay circa 1950